Cloud0310/cloudflare-ddns-NetworkManager-script/README.md

 A lightweight, dependency-free Python script that automatically updates your Cloudflare DNS records with your machine's public IP addresses.
 It's designed to run as a [NetworkManager dispatcher](https://networkmanager.dev/docs/api/latest/NetworkManager-dispatcher.html) script, making it ideal for servers or desktops with dynamic IPs.

+## TODOs

+- Use pytest for coverage showing and better code structure
+- Async Updates
+- Adding support for systemd udev based detection, unbind the NetworkManager vendor

 ## Features

 - **Automatic Updates**: Integrates seamlessly with NetworkManager to update DNS records on network events (like `up`, `connectivity-change`).